 Business continued for the next 20 years.
 At the height of business, the road owned some 90 freight cars and 6 passenger cars, along with engines 1 through 7.
 Despite this, the railroad never became a big money-maker, but always made enough to stay in the black.
 Engine 1 was scrapped in 1913, as it was old (built in the 1880’s for the Sandy River), as was #5 from a burned crown sheet.

-Agriculture was the primary business of the WW&F. Potatoes became a big business, as did poultry and lumber.
-The railroad also had the mail contract.
+Agriculture was the primary business of the WW&F. Potatoes were an important commodity, as were poultry and lumber.
+The railroad also had the mail contract, and provided local children transportation to and from school in Wiscasset.
 The American Woolen Company was the Winslow branch’s biggest customer, until the Augusta, Lewiston and Waterville Street Railway (later the Androscoggin and Kennebec Railway) was built through Vassalboro and stole the coal contract.
 The Winslow branch was scrapped bits at a time until it was completely gone by the mid 1920’s.

 The Final Years

 Mr. Winter’s main interest was keeping the lumber flowing, and maintenance was a low priority.
 In order to cut expenses in this era of the Great Depression, he fired just about everybody.
-However, in 1932, he began making improvement efforts, including buying two four-masted schooners and stabilizing the Wiscasset wharf.
+However, in 1932, he began making improvement efforts, including buying two four-masted schooners (the Hesper and Luther Little) and stabilizing the Wiscasset wharf.

 Nine operated intermittently with the Three from early February, 1933, until June 13, 1933, when it was sidelined by a break in the rear frame.
-Eight operated for the next two days, until June 15, when on the down trip from Albion she jumped the track in Whitefield and nosed down the bank toward the Sheepscot.
-The crew continued on to Wiscasset in a motor railcar, but that was the last regular train on the Wiscasset, Waterville, and Farmington.
+Eight operated for the next two days, until June 15, when on the down trip from Albion she jumped the track in Whitefield and nosed down the bank toward the Sheepscot river.
+The crew finished its run to Wiscasset using a motor railcar, but that was the last regular train on the Wiscasset, Waterville, and Farmington.

-The only exceptions to this destruction was Engine 9, Flatcar # 118, Boxcars 309 and 312, a tip car, and Coach 3. #9, 118, 309, and a quarter mile of rail from the Kennebec Central Railroad were bought by a group of railfans.
-Everything except Boxcar 312 have found their way back to the WW&F Railway Museum, more than 70 years later.
+The only exceptions to this destruction was Locomotive 9, Flatcar 118, Boxcars 309 and 312, a tip car, and Coach 3.
+Numbers 9, 118, 309, and a quarter mile of rail from the Kennebec Central Railroad were bought by a group of railfans.
+Today, everything except Boxcar 312 is now in the care of the WW&F Railway Museum.